Skip to Content

 Fillings in lettuce leaves and words Beef Taco Lettuce Wraps plus a bowl of salsa.

-I served this with black bean salsa and it’s also great with an easy side dish such strawberry peach salsa with jalapenos.
+I served this with black bean salsa, and it’s also great with an easy side dish such as strawberry peach salsa with jalapenos.
 I even added extra veggies by serving it with roasted beet salsa.
-All make the perfect accompaniment and the whole meal will be very filling too.
+All make the perfect accompaniment, and the whole meal will be very filling too.

 Share this recipe for Mexican lettuce wraps on Twitter